A central limit theorem for the stochastic cable equation

-Even when the system is at rest, occasional random impulses may occur, implying that $F$ generally contains a stochastic component.
-In particular, Walsh studied the case where $F$ is compound Poisson process or space-time white noise~\cite{walsh_2}.
-In~\cite{walsh}, the nonlinear stochastic cable equation was studied for the case $F = \sigma(u) \dot{W}$ was analyzed in~\cite{walsh}.
+Even in a resting state, occasional random impulses may occur, which implies that $F$ generally contains a stochastic component.
+For instance, Walsh studied the case where $F$ is a compound Poisson process or a space-time white noise~\cite{walsh_2}.
+The nonlinear stochastic cable equation with $F = \sigma(u) \dot{W}$ was analyzed in~\cite{walsh}.